adlnet/xAPI-Spec/xAPI-Data.md

 #### <a name="2.4.10">2.4.10</a> Version
 ###### <a name="2.4.10.s1"></a>Description

 Version information in Statements helps Learning Record Consumers get their bearings.
-Since the Statement data model is guaranteed consistent through all 1.0.x versions, in order to support data flow among such LRSs the LRS is given some flexibility on Statement versions that are accepted.
+Since the Statement data model is guaranteed consistent through all 1.0.x versions, in order to support data flow among such LRSs, the LRS is given some flexibility on Statement versions that are accepted.

 ###### <a name="2.4.10.s2"></a>Requirements

 * <a name="2.4.10.s2.b1"></a>Version MUST be formatted as laid out for the API version header in [Versioning](#versioning)

 ###### <a name="2.4.10.s3"></a>LRS Requirements

-* <a name="2.4.10.s3.b1"></a>An LRS MUST accept all Statements where their version starts with "1.0." if they otherwise validate.
+* <a name="2.4.10.s3.b1"></a>An LRS MUST accept all Statements where their version starts with `1.0.` if they otherwise validate.
-* <a name="2.4.10.s3.b2"></a>An LRS MUST reject all Statements with a version specified that does not start with "1.0.".
+* <a name="2.4.10.s3.b2"></a>An LRS MUST reject all Statements with a version specified that does not start with `1.0.`.
 * <a name="2.4.10.s3.b3"></a>Statements returned by an LRS MUST retain the version they are accepted with.
-If they lack a version, the version MUST be set to 1.0.0.
+If they lack a version, the version MUST be set to `1.0.0`.

 ###### <a name="2.4.10.s4"></a>Learning Record Provider Requirements

-* <a name="2.4.10.s4.b1"></a>If Learning Record Providers set the Statement version, they MUST set it to 1.0.0.
+* <a name="2.4.10.s4.b1"></a>If Learning Record Providers set the Statement version, they MUST set it to `1.0.0`.
 * <a name="2.4.10.s4.b2"></a>Learning Record Providers SHOULD NOT set the Statement version.

-__Note:__ The requirement for the version statement property to contain the version '1.0.0', rather than the latest patch version is deliberate since statements in any version of 1.0.x conform to the '1.0.0' data model.
-In fact, a single statement may be included in multiple requests over time, each following a different patch version of the specification.
-The patch version of the specification being followed can be determined from the [X-Experience-API-Version header](./xAPI-Communication.md#versioning) being used in each request.
+__Note:__ The requirement for the "version" property to contain the value `1.0.0`, rather than the latest patch version is deliberate since Statements in any version of 1.0.x conform to the 1.0.0 data model.
+In fact, a single Statement may be included in multiple requests over time, each following a different patch version of the specification.
+The patch version of the specification being followed can be determined from the ["X-Experience-API-Version' header](./xAPI-Communication.md#versioning) being used in each request.

 <a name="attachments"/>
 #### <a name="2.4.11">2.4.11</a> Attachments

 ###### <a name="2.4.11.s1"></a>Rationale

-In some cases an attachment is logically an important part of a learning record.
+In some cases an Attachment is logically an important part of a Learning Record.
 It could be an essay, a video, etc.
-Another example of such an attachment is (the image of) a certificate that was granted as a result of an experience.
+Another example of such an Attachment is (the image of) a certificate that was granted as a result of an experience.
-It is useful to have a way to store these attachments in and retrieve them from an LRS.
+It is useful to have a way to store these Attachments in and retrieve them from an LRS.

 ###### <a name="2.4.11.s2"></a>Details

-The table below lists all properties of the Attachment object.
+The table below lists all properties of the Attachment Object.

 <table>
 	<tr><th>Property</th><th>Type</th><th>Description</th><th>Required</th><th>Corresponding request parameter</th></tr>